Axway/amplify-central/content/en/docs/amplify_relnotes/agent_agentsdk_support_policy.md

 ## Amplify Agent SDK

-The Amplify Agent SDK is a software development kit that allows you to build custom agents for dataplanes where there is not already an existing Amplify agent.
+The Amplify Agent SDK is a software development kit that allows you to build custom agents for data planes where there is not already an existing Amplify agent.
 The SDK is implemented in Golang.
 The [Amplify Agent SDK](https://github.com/Axway/agent-sdk) is available publicly and can be found in GitHub.

 For additional information on the SDK, please refer to the README.md in the GitHub repo.